Treks

 Day 1:

-The first day has been planned so you can arrive in Chamonix the same day and be up snoozing in a high mountain hut on your very first night!
-This itinerary is perfect for a long weekend arriving Friday lunchtime (or even mid afternoon) as the hike time for today is only 2.5 – 3.5 hours.
-Refuge Col de Balme, famous for it’s bright red shutters, is perched on the French – Swiss border at an altitude of 2191m.
-The refuge is one of the oldest on the TMB trail and Henri, the owner, is a wonderfully welcoming character.
-Hiking up from 1470m it’s all uphill with 721m of elevation to climb.
-Don’t leave setting off too late – dinner is at 18h plus take extra time to soak in the view – from the refuge you’ll have a birds eye view of the entire Chamonix Valley framed by the picture postcard Mont Blanc Massif.
+Today you aim to reach Refuge Col de Balme (might change based on availability), famous for its bright red shutters; it is perched on the French – Swiss border at an altitude of 2191m.
+The refuge is one of the oldest on the TMB trail.
+Hiking up from 1470m it’s all uphill.
+Don’t leave setting off too late – dinner is at 18h and you'll be glad to have some extra time to soak in the views – from the refuge you’ll have a bird's eye view of the entire Chamonix Valley framed by the picture postcard Mont Blanc Massif.

 4.5km / 750m up / 0 down / 2.5 - 3.5 hours trekking -